 Our Hiring Process:

-- Sheriff’s Office Application — Once the application for employment has been forwarded from the Courthouse to the Sheriff’s Office and reviewed by the Sheriff’s Office Personnel Division, applicants may then be invited to complete a full Sheriff’s Office Employment Application.
+- Sheriff’s Office Application — After the Douglas County Employment applications are reviewed by the Sheriff’s Office Personnel division, applicants may then be invited to complete a full Sheriff’s Office Employment Application.

 - Application Submission — Completed Sheriff’s Office Employment packets should be returned to the Douglas County Sheriff’s Office via the email included in the packet or by dropping off in person to our office at 8470 Earl D. Lee Blvd in Douglasville.